This post has been updated. It was originally posted on February 15, 2019.

 Is your search engine of choice pulling its weight?
 It’s perhaps a choice you’ve stopped thinking about, settling for whatever default option appears in your browser or on your phone—but as with most tech choices, you’ve got options.

-Google has come to dominate search to the extent that it’s become a verb in itself, but here we’re going to check how Google stacks up against two of its biggest rivals including Microsoft’s Bing, in 2019 and the privacy-focused search site known as DuckDuckGo.
+Google has come to dominate search to the extent that it’s become a verb in itself, but here we’re going to check how Google search stacks up against two of its biggest rivals including Microsoft’s Bing and the privacy-focused site known as DuckDuckGo.

 We don’t know what you’re searching for, and without running thousands of searches across several months we can’t really present you with a comprehensive comparison of how well these search engines scour the web.
 What we can do is tell you how these services performed on a few sample searches.